nohitha/CS50-lecture-update/README.md

 * It includes -> preprocessing(loading pre defined library into code), compiling(source to assembly), assembling(instructions to binary), linking(links all binary code).
 # debugging
 * Bugs are mistakes in program which we did not intend to make.finding and fixing bugs is debugging.
-* we can use help50 make name.c,check cs50,
+* we can use help50 make name.c, debug50 ./name (add breakpoint or indicator and then debugg), check50, style50.
+* Datatypes, Memory
+# Arrays